While services were first held at Unity Temple on The Plaza in 1948, our roots go back to 1889 to Charles and Myrtle Fillmore.

 Inspired by renewed health, the Fillmores became interested in giving people practical tools in Christianity to improve their lives.
 Charles studied world religions and philosophies.
 He also studied the link between religion and science.
 In 1889 Charles and Myrtle start writing about their beliefs, and shortly thereafter Unity is born.

-Lessons in Truth by H. Emilie Cady is published as the first Unity book in 1903.
+Lessons in Truth by H. Emilie Cady began as a series in Unity Magazine in 1894.
+It was published as a book in 1903.
 Over the years it is translated into 11 languages, is published in braille, and has sold more than 1.6 million copies.

 Myrtle Fillmore is one of several pioneering women memorialized on the reconstructed Women's Leadership Fountain, Kansas City's oldest fountain, located near Ninth Street and Paseo in Kansas City, Missouri.